 To solve this issue, let’s combine the above formula with the QUERY function, as follows:

 =query( arrayformula( split('All orders'!C2:C, " ")), "select Col1, Col2")

 Read our dedicated blog post to learn more about the power of Google Sheets Query Function.

 To wrap up

 We’ve covered the most common cases of using the SPLIT function.
 Perhaps, yours is much more interesting.
 Use the comments section below to share it with us, and we will be happy to include it in this copy.
-The Coupler.io team aims to make things better and we encourage you to join us!
+If you need a reverse action then read our blog post about merging data in Google Sheets.
 Good luck with your data!Back to Blog